Cambridge (constituency)

+History

-Centred on the university city of Cambridge, it is one of the country's oldest continuously constituted constituencies.
+Centred on the university city of Cambridge, Cambridge is one of the country's oldest continuously constituted constituencies.
 It was created in 1295 and returned two Members of Parliament (MPs) and was represented in the House of Commons of England until 1707, then in the House of Commons of Great Britain from 1707 to 1800, and then in the House of Commons of the United Kingdom from 1801 to 1885.
 From 1885 onwards, the seat has elected one MP.

 It was held by the Conservatives from 1967 to 1992, since which time it has been represented alternately by both Labour and the Liberal Democrats.

 In the 2016 referendum to leave the European Union, the constituency voted 73.8% to remain.

 Constituency profile

-The current constituency covers the majority of the city of Cambridge, including the areas of Arbury (which contains some social housing), Chesterton, Newnham, Cherry Hinton and the village of Trumpington; but the city's Queen Edith's ward (which includes Addenbrooke's Hospital and Homerton College) is in the neighbouring South Cambridgeshire constituency.

-Residents are healthier and wealthier than the UK average.
+The Cambridge constituency covers the majority of the city of Cambridge in the East of England, except some outlying suburbs.
+Cambridge is a historic settlement dating back to Roman times and was traditionally an important market town supporting trade between London and East Anglia.
+The city is a popular tourist destination and was described by Forbes as one of the "most beautiful cities in the world".
+It is known for the University of Cambridge, which consistently ranks as one of the best universities in the world.

+Compared to national averages, residents of Cambridge are considerably younger and have low levels of marriage and homeownership.
+Residents are highly educated and more likely to work in professional jobs.
+Income and house prices are high.
+Parts of the city are in the 10% least-deprived areas in England, although there is some deprivation in the Chesterton suburban area.
+White people make up 75% of the population with Asians being the largest ethnic minority group at 14%.
+Cambridge has the highest proportion of Chinese people (4.3%) in the country outside the City of London.
+At the county and city council levels, the city is represented by a mixture of Liberal Democrat, Labour Party and Green Party councillors.
+In the 2016 referendum on European Union membership, an estimated 75% of voters in the constituency supported remaining in the European Union, one of the top 20 highest rates out of 650 constituencies nationwide.

-History
+Political History

 Overview of results before 1992

 Cambridge returned two Members to Parliament from 1295 until 1885, using the bloc vote system.
 These were generally townsmen who were involved in local government, with at least sixty mayors of Cambridge having served as MP by 1621.
 Under the Redistribution of Seats Act 1885 representation was reduced to one member, using the first-past-the-post system, with effect from the 1885 general election.

 From 1910 to 1992, Cambridge was won by the Conservatives, save for the periods 1945 to 1950 and 1966 to 1967, when it was Labour-held with small majorities.